collective-soundworks/soundworks/README.md

   The `serial` method returns a `ClientModule` that starts the given `...modules` in series.
 After having started the first module, the next module in the series is started when the last module called its `done` method.
 When the last module calls `done`, the returned serial module calls its own `done` method.
 - `parallel(...modules:ClientModule) : ClientModule`
   The `ClientModule` returned by the `parallel` method starts the given `...modules` in parallel, and calls its `done` method after all modules are  `done`.
-  **Note:** The `view` of a module is always full screen, so in the case of modules run in parallel, the `view`s of all the modules are added to the DOM when the parallel module starts, and they are stacked on top of each other in the order of the arguments using the `z-index` CSS property.
+  **Note:** The view of a module is always full screen, so in the case of modules run in parallel, the view of all the modules are added to the DOM when the parallel module starts, and they are stacked on top of each other in the order of the arguments using the `z-index` CSS property.
   You can compound parallel module combinations with serial module sequences (*e.g.* `client.parallel(module1, client.serial(module2, module3), module4)`);

 #### Server side: the `server` object